 Is Protein the Best Supplement?

-If you have a limited budget for supplements, like most people, you have to pick one or two supplement to regularly take.
+If you have a limited budget for supplements, like most people, you have to pick one or two supplements to take regularly at most.
 In my opinion, protein should be the first one on that list for most people.
-The only supplement that really rivals protein in terms of effectiveness is creatine, so if you stick with one of those two you’ll get great results.
+The only supplement that really rivals it in terms of effectiveness is creatine, so if you stick with one of those two you’ll get great results.

 With all of that said, you should have all the information you need to find the best protein powder for you.
 Take a look at the chart up near the chart and start to compare your different options.